History

 Paschal's ★ 4.7

 Paschal's in Atlanta has served soul food since 1947, when brothers Robert and James Paschal opened on Hunter Street.
-The civil rights movement met here; SCLC was anchored at the bar.
+Located in Downtown.
+Priced at $$.

 Signature: Fried chicken, Collard greens, Peach cobbler